padillanerio/padillanerio/README.md

 * 🛡️ Cybersecurity (Skill Acquisition): Exploring the basics of network security and data protection.
 I treat this as a vital "side-quest" to ensure the data I handle is secure by design.

-* 🛠️ Practical Implementation: I am committed to turning every concept I learn at Uninorte into a documented GitHub repository.
+* 🛠️ Practical Implementation: I am committed to turning every concept I learn into a documented GitHub repository.
 My goal is to bridge the gap between classroom theory and production-level code.

 ### 💻 Technical Stack
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)